k2s09/senior-project/README.md

 # senior-project
+Repository for my CS project as a senior in high school.
+Copy from it or not, I don't care.

 # Details
 Java Programs that have good logic, comments and algorithms related to 11th and 12th Computer Science Syllabus.